smiling689/Huawei-Hackathon/README_EN.md

 ## Development Workflow
 1. **Copy templates:** Move `templates/*.py` into `src/` with identical filenames and implement the TODO sections.
-2. **Honor API contracts:** Match method signatures, return values, and exception messages exactly as documented (e.g., include key phrases like "Invalid parameters" or "Secret too large").
+2. **Honor API contracts:** Match method signatures, return values, and exception messages exactly as the templates specify (e.g., include key phrases like "Invalid parameters" or "Secret too large").
 3. **Iterative build-up:** Implement `BasicShamir` first, then `FeldmanVSS`, `ProactiveSecretSharing`, and finally assemble `HierarchicalSecretSharing`, running the matching tests after each milestone.
 4. **Audit & commitments:** Populate the logging and commitment fields left in the templates to satisfy the higher-level orchestration tests.